dji-sdk/Mobile-SDK-Doc/source/cn/quick-start/index.md

     * For Android, the package identifier is the <a href="http://developer.dji.com/en/user/mobile-sdk/android-configuration/" target="_blank">Package Name</a>.

 * An application activation email will be sent to complete App Key generation.
-* The App Key will appear in the user center, and can be copied and pasted into the application.
+* The App Key will appear in the developer center, and can be copied and pasted into the application.

 ## iOS Sample App